Overseas Visitors Cover - March 27th

-If you need to buy Overseas Visitor Health Cover (OVHC) health insurance, find out which insurers offer OVHC.– Read more
+If you need to buy working visa health cover or overseas visitors health cover (OVHC), find out which insurance companies offer it.– Read more

 Australia is a great place to live and work, whether you’re on a long stay 457 working visa or a 417 working holiday visa.
 We have more wide open country to explore than almost any other country, and we have a great range of natural environment, from the amazingly white, sandy beaches, to the refreshing rainforests, to the stunning deserts of Uluru.

 In order to come to Australia to work (and explore), you must first get working visa health insurance.
 We can help you compare working visa health cover and choose which working visa health cover will suit you best!

 Working visa health cover is a type of health insurance that you must have if you are an international worker visiting Australia to work.
 Working visa health cover pays part or all of the cost if you have to visit the doctor, go to hospital, need an ambulance, or need to buy pharmacy medicines.